 Title Brief description Business Green (Link) This is a news and information website on the green agenda with a focus on business and employers.
 It frequently reports public research conducted in the sector, and provides commentary on events or public policy debates International Journal of Sustainability in Higher Education (Link) The journal provides a medium for publications from global higher education institutions to share their learning on contributing to sustainability.
 (Over 600 universities worldwide have committed themselves towards sustainability by signing international agreements like the Bologna Charter, The Halifax Declaration, Talloires Declaration and the Copernicus Charter for Sustainable Development.)
-Journal of Business Ethics ( Link ) This journal publishes original articles focused on ethical issues related to business, with an aim to improve the human condition by promoting ethical discussion and debate in business.
-Journal of Cleaner Production ( Link ) The Journal of Cleaner Production is an international, transdisciplinary journal focusing on Cleaner Production, Environmental, and Sustainability research and practice, and supports open access.
+International Journal of Sustainable Economy (Link) Topics include the mutual impact of sustainability agendas and economic performance, including market cycles and fluctuations and market development.
+Journal of Business Ethics (Link) This journal publishes original articles focused on ethical issues related to business, with an aim to improve the human condition by promoting ethical discussion and debate in business.
+Journal of Cleaner Production (Link) The Journal of Cleaner Production is an international, transdisciplinary journal focusing on Cleaner Production, Environmental, and Sustainability research and practice, and supports open access.
 Journal of Education for Sustainable Development (Link) The journal offers a forum for academics and practitioners to share and critique innovations in thinking and practice in the emerging field of Education for Sustainable Development.
 Journal of Environmental Education (Link) Publishes pedagogical research in environmental and sustainability education, formal and informal, from early childhood to higher and vocational education.
 Sustainability (Link) An international, open-access journal on environmental, cultural, economic, and social sustainability.
-Covers wide ranging topics that are often interdisciplinary in nature
+Covers wide ranging topics that are often interdisciplinary in nature Sustainable Economies (Link) Open access journal discussing the intersection of the sustainability agenda and economies (including labour market topics).